-Pfizer Inc has responsibility for manufacturing approximately half of the bulk insulin powder for Exubera®.
-Pfizer may encounter manufacturing and control problems as they scale-up commercial scale powder processing.
-Pfizer may not be able to successfully achieve commercial scale-up to meet market demand.
-In addition, we anticipate periodic FDA inspections of Pfizer Inc's bulk insulin powder manufacturing facilities for regulatory compliance.
+Pfizer Inc has responsibility for manufacturing approximately half of the Exubera® Inhalation Powder.
+Pfizer may encounter manufacturing and control problems that cannot be remedied in a timely manner as they scale-up commercial scale powder processing.
+Pfizer may not be able to successfully achieve sufficient scale-up to meet market demand.
+In addition, we anticipate periodic FDA inspections of Pfizer Inc's Exubera® Inhalation Powder manufacturing facilities for regulatory compliance.
 The results of these regulatory inspections could result in costly manufacturing changes, facility or capital equipment upgrades, suspension or revocation of FDA approval for Pfizer Inc manufacturing sites.
 Manufacturing delays pending resolution of FDA suspension or disqualifications would have a negative impact on our revenue, results of operations, regulatory approvals, and public confidence in the Exubera® product.

-Pfizer Inc has responsibility for the automated filling of all of the insulin blister packs for Exubera.
-We have developed and transferred to Pfizer Inc an automated filling technology which we believe will be capable of filling blisters on a production scale for Exubera.
+Pfizer Inc has responsibility for the automated filling of all of the insulin blister packs for Exubera®.
+We have developed and transferred to Pfizer Inc an automated filling technology which we believe will be capable of filling blisters on a production scale for Exubera®.
 There are significant technical challenges in scaling-up an automated filling system that can handle the small dose and particle sizes of our powders in commercial quantities.
-Any failure, delay, or lack of scale in the automated filling process would impede commercialization of Exubera. and would negatively impact our revenues and results of operations.
+Any failure, delay, or lack of scale in the automated filling process would impede commercialization of Exubera® and would negatively impact our revenues and results of operations.

 In February 2006, Pfizer Inc announced that it had closed a transaction to acquire sanofi-aventis's partnership interest in the bulk insulin manufacturing facility located in Frankfurt, Germany.
-Any disruption in manufacturing as a result of post-acquisition integration challenges or other issues could impact the commercial supply of bulk insulin powder and it would negatively impact our revenues and results of operations.
+Any disruption in manufacturing as a result of post-acquisition integration challenges or other issues could impact the commercial supply of bulk insulin and it would negatively impact our revenues and results of operations.

-$The \ discovery \ of \ any \ new \ or \ more \ severe \ side \ effects \ or \ negative \ efficacy \ findings \ for \ Exubera^{\circledast} \ could \ significantly \ harm \ our \ business.$
+The discovery of any new or more severe side effects or negative efficacy findings for Exubera® could significantly harm our business.